oroinc/documentation/user/storefront/rfq/index.rst

    registered
    guests

 To negotiate with the sales person (e.g. on a better price, more convenient quantities and additional services), you can request a quote.
-Both registered and guest users can create RFQs in the Oro storefront.
+Both registered and guest users can create :term:`RFQs <Request for Quote>` in the Oro storefront.

 To reach RFQ menu: